danijel1023/Galvanizer/README.md

 ### Included Application

-The included test application demonstrates the displaying of a texture, response to mouse, window and keyboard events.
+The included test application demonstrates the displaying of a texture (not going to work unless you add a texture yourself in specified path - check `SimpleWindow.cpp`), response to mouse, window and keyboard events.
 Hovering over any of the 3 windows (main window (1), the gray window containing the yellow one (2) and the yellow window(3)) will outline them with an orange outline.
 Clicking and dragging the (2) window will drag it to the mouse pointer location.
-The application will correctly resize all of its elements based on the monitors' scaling factor and will react on changes (at least on Linux with Wayland - not tested on Windows).
+The application will correctly resize all of its elements based on the monitors' scaling factor and will react on changes ( at least on Linux with Wayland - not tested on Windows).
 Clicking on the (1) window and typing on keyboard will print to the console the inputted key presses together with the OS provided codepoints.

 The code of the test application is not well written as it currently serves me like a test platform so it includes traces of other former code (eg. unused variables, etc).